 In October, 2017, a new conviction sealing law became effective in New York that greatly expanded the circumstances when a person with up to two criminal convictions, including one felony, might be able to win sealing of the conviction(s).
 Shortly after the law became effective, the New York Office of Court Administration (OCA) posted instructions and forms to help people with criminal convictions prepare and file these motions themselves.

 The new law is found in New York Criminal Procedure Law Section 160.59 and it contains several sections that outline the procedure to make the motion, who is eligible to make the motion, and the factors that a Judge should consider when deciding the motion.
-There is nothing in the law suggesting that there is a right to appeal or any sort of “do over” permitted.
 The stakes are very high in that gaining sealing of a criminal conviction, especially a felony criminal conviction can have a dramatic influence on the course of a person’s life and earning potential.

 The new law is written in such a way that it is quite clear that this motion is not meant to be a “gimmie” to all.
 At least reading the law at face value suggests that the Legislature expected a considered process completely the opposite of “check this box here if you want your conviction sealed” on a post card.
 For example, the motion requires that a substantial amount of supporting material be gathered, organized, and prepared in a coherent form.
 The law requires that the applicant prepare a written statement making the case for why the Judge should grant the relief.
 The law requires that the District Attorney’s Office be notified of the motion and allows them to object to sealing the case.
 Upon objection by the District Attorney’s Office, or upon the Judge’s own will, an in-court hearing can be ordered that is governed by the rules of procedure and evidence, where witnesses may be called and examined, and evidence presented.
 The statute further identifies no fewer than seven separate factors that a Judge ought to consider when deciding whether to grant the sealing.